dshamtob/GoldScraper/README.md

 # GoldScraper
-Creates a database of how fast courses fill up at UCSB based on information on UCSB GOLD.
+Scrapes course data from UCSB GOLD to create a database of how fast courses fill up at UCSB.